Harriet Brown MBACP (MA, Adv Dip)

 Before becoming a therapist, I did a first degree, MA, worked and still work in the arts.
 I bring to my practice an understanding of the pressures a creative and/or competitive job can present, as well as a passion for art, film, tv and literature that also informs my thinking.

 One of the major components of successful therapy is the client/therapist rapport.
 It’s important you find the right therapeutic relationship for you.
-When that clicks, therapy is an amazing opportunity to gain insight in to your feelings, affording you more self-compassion, freedom of choice and the real possibility for change.
+When that clicks, therapy is an amazing opportunity to gain awareness about your feelings, affording you more self-compassion, freedom of choice and the real possibility for change.
 The first session is a chance to see what working together feels like with no obligation for you to continue.
 If you do choose to move forward, we will then generally arrange sessions once a week on the same time/day each week.

 I am a registered member of the British Association for Counselling and Psychotherapy and adhere to their ethical framework.